hai-vr/documentation/docs/products/starmesh/WIP-selectors.md

 sidebar_position: 1
 ---

-## Select Blendshapes

-Reduces the current selection so that only vertices affected by a blendshape will be selected.

 ## Select Gradient

 Reduces the current selection so that vertices across a region will be subject to a gradient.